mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 The following code iterates over all the elements in an `Array` and prints them.
 The block passed to the `do:` method takes a single argument represented by the variable `score` inside the block.
-The vertical bar separates the block parameter list from its statements.
+The vertical bar separates the block parameter list from its expressions.

 ```smalltalk
 scores do: [:score | score print]